gsingers/search_with_machine_learning_course/week4/README.md

 | 1000        | **N**         | 446518  | 49613      | **0.633** | **0.633** | 0.264 | 0.791 | 0.17  | 0.85  |
 | 1000        | Y             | 560886  | 62320      | 0.579 | 0.579 | 0.249 | 0.748 | 0.163 | 0.815 |

+Level 2: Integrating Query Classification with Search
+===
+Queries that predicted with confidence >= 0.5:

+macbook